One Foot in Heaven: Reception

 The film was received quite warmly both theatrically and critically, the New York Times calling it "a Fine and Human Story of a Minister's Life".

 Radio adaptation

 On April 20, 1942, Lux Radio Theatre presented a 45-minute adaptation of One Foot in Heaven, with Fredric March and Martha Scott reprising their original roles.
 This program was fifteen minutes shorter than the usual 60 minutes in order to make room for a 15-minute government broadcast explaining upcoming World War II-related price controls.
-A second Lux radio adaptation of One Foot in Heaven, this time airing on the summer series Lux Summer Theatre, aired on July 27, 1953, with Dana Andrews in the lead role.
+A second Lux radio adaptation of One Foot in Heaven, this time airing for a full hour on the summer series Lux Summer Theatre, aired on July 27, 1953, with Dana Andrews in the lead role.